-My name is Anjula Cheema and I am a British Association for Counselling & Psychotherapy (BACP) registered therapist.
+My name is Anjula Cheema and I am a British Association for Counselling & Psychotherapy (BACP) registered adult therapist.
 My work is governed by the BACP code of ethics.
-I provide therapy (short and long term) to both adults and young people in Milton Keynes (UK) and surrounding areas.
+I am also a United Kingdom Council for Psychotherapists (UKCP) child and adolescent psychotherapist and provide therapy (short and long term) to both children and young people in Milton Keynes (UK) and surrounding areas.

 Since 2011, I have provided one to one therapy for a range of organisations based in Milton Keynes and London.
 Two of these delivered specialised therapy: one to young people (aged between 11-25) and the other to female survivors of domestic violence.
-I am currently working for both these organisations, a number of Employee Assistance Programmes (EAP),which are offered by many employers, and run a busy private practice.
+I currently provide one to one therapy to children, teenagers and adult survivors of domestic violence through Womens’ Aid.
+I also work for a number of Employee Assistance Programmes (EAP),which are offered by many employers, and run a busy private practice.

 Through the above, I have worked with many clients on issues which include abuse including sexual abuse, trauma, domestic violence, self harm, low self-esteem and confidence, identity, cultural issues, transition, loss, anger, anxiety, stress, depression, and relationship issues.